GeorgePearse/streamlit-projects/streamlit-qdrant/README.md

 - [X] Summarize results
 - [X] Display images of the results
 - [ ] Save the queries to sqlite -> went with file instead, much easier to read
+- [ ] Tidy the code
+- [ ] Save some good example queries

+## Messy things to fix

+- [ ] Too much code duplication for things like getting the examples

 ## Stretch